gdiet/backup/README.md

 ### Install DedupFS

+Windows: Make sure WinFSP is installed, see [System Requirements](#system-requirements).

 Installing DedupFS is easy: Unpack the DedupFS archive to a place where you have write access.
 I recommend unpacking it to the data repository, that is, the directory where the dedup file system data will be stored.
 For details, see the next paragraph.

 ### Initialize The File System